DoubangoTelecom/ultimateCreditCard-SDK/samples/c++/recognizer/README.md

 - `--image` Path to the image(JPEG/PNG/BMP) to process.
 You can use default image at [../../../assets/images/revolut.jpg](../../../assets/images/revolut.jpg).
 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 Default value is the current folder.
 - `--rectify` Whether to enable the rectification layer.
 More info about the rectification layer at https://www.doubango.org/SDKs/credit-card-ocr/docs/Rectification_layer.html.
 Always enabled on x86_64 devices.
 Default: *false*.
+- `--ielcd` Whether to enable Image Enhancement for Low Contrast Document (IELCD).
+More information at https://www.doubango.org/SDKs/credit-card-ocr/docs/IELCD.html.
+Default: `true` for x86 CPUs and `false` for ARM CPUs.
 - `--tokenfile` Path to the file containing the base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.
 - `--tokendata` Base64 license token if you have one.
 If not provided then, the application will act like a trial version.
 Default: *null*.